ergoplatform/ergodocs/docs/dev/data-model/box/box_modeling.md

 - `Coll[Coll[Byte]]`
 - `Coll[Bool]`

-As we move forward, we'll look into how we can use these ideas and concepts to create replicability and a framework to design boxes efficiently and blow the shrouds of confusion and overwhelming information into a simple step-by-step guide to modelling boxes.
+As we move forward, we will look into how we can use these ideas and concepts to create replicability and a framework to design boxes efficiently and blow the shrouds of confusion and overwhelming information into a simple step-by-step guide to modelling boxes.